sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 analyses, and re-analyses.
 Note that here the fields *Subject* and *Condition* (above) have been filled automatically.
 This is because the datasets already contained this information.
-For instance, if you were to load this dataset into EEGLAB by selecting the <span style="color: brown">Edit → Dataset info</span> menu item, you would be able to edit the *Subject* and *Condition* information for this dataset.
+For instance, if you were to load this dataset into EEGLAB by selecting the <span style="color: brown">Edit → Dataset info</span> menu item, you would be able to edit the *subject*, *condition*, *group*, *session*, and *run* for this dataset.
 You may also edit this information within the study itself.
-The dataset information and study dataset information may be different to ensure maximum flexibility, although we recommend checking the checkbox *Update dataset info...* to keep the dataset and the *STUDY* information consistent.
+The dataset information and study dataset information may be different to ensure maximum flexibility, although we recommend checking the checkbox *Update dataset info...* to keep them consistent.

 Click on the *Browse* button in the first blank location and select a dataset name.
 Do so for other datasets as well.